 In July, Keilan ended his filmmaking hiatus with the bizarre horror comedy The Stalker.
 Next, he created three fantasy films set in Chicago & Milwaukee – After the Onslaughts, Queendom of Magic, and Dragons in Death.
 To end the year, he released The Wolf Who Cried Boy, a black & white psychological thriller.

 Throughout his travels, Keilan resorted to traditional photography as a means of documenting places & moments.
 He captured creative photos in cities such as Miami, Orlando, San Francisco, New York, and Mérida.

 After maintaining a social media content schedule for months, Keilan realized this model did not suit him as a creator.
 He stepped away from all social platforms (excluding VERO) to invest more time in creating the art he loves.

 In 2021, Keilan kickstarted a new wave of DC fan films.
 The series had 12 installments, and culminated with the feature-length film The Justice League.
 This marked the end of his fan film era, as he transitioned away from utilizing non-original IP in his work.

 Keilan filmed numerous original movies, such as Where Do You Go To Watch The Sunset?, The Best Man, and Rhizome.
 He also released J, an experimental film which concluded his mystery saga.

-Keilan capped his series Adventure Logs after its 28th episode, determining that vlogs were no longer his prefered method of documenting travels.
+Keilan capped his series Adventure Logs, determining that vlogs were no longer his prefered method of documenting travels.
 He also wrapped his video podcast Keeping It Keilan, but continued releasing video content on social media.